jafingerhut/jafingerhut.github.com/clojure/clojurians-slack-archive-notes.md

 Yes, someone could choose to pay for this.
 If someone chose to do this, they would be legally responsible to pay the bill to Slack for _all_ users of Clojurians Slack.
-The current pricing as of 2020 puts the bill at somewhere near USD $1,200 per month.
+The current pricing as of Jan 2021 puts the bill at somewhere near USD $7,600 per month (with a 50% discount for the first 3 months).
 This amount could change later based upon Slack's pricing model, but it could also go up or down as the number of active users of Clojurians Slack changes.
 Slack does not provide a way to bill every user of Clojurians Slack separately for an equal fraction of that amount.

+    2021-Jan-06 snapshot of Clojurians Slack price estimate
+    calculation: $8 USD x 952 members x 1 month = $7,616 USD, billed
+    monthly.

 Given this price, it is perhaps quite understandable that no one has volunteered to take on such a financial obligation themselves.